PoisotLab/ms_mangal_synthesis/manuscript.md

 Europe and the Atlantic coasts of the USA and Canada (+@fig:spatial).
 This problem can be somewhat circumvented by working on networks sampled in places that are close analogues of those without direct information (almost all of Africa, most of South America, a large part of Asia).
-However, @fig:analog suggests that this approach will rapidly be limited: the diversity of bioclimatic combinations on Earth leaves us with some areas lacking suitable analogues.
+However, @fig:envspace suggests that this approach will rapidly be limited: the diversity of bioclimatic combinations on Earth leaves us with some areas lacking suitable analogues.
 These regions are expected to bear the worst of the socio-economical